backdrop-contrib/simple_access/README.md

 This module also provides an option for creating Access Profiles that manage the View permission provided by this module along with the Update/Edit and Delete permissions that are already available in core.
-Access Profiles can be applied to Content Types or individual Nodes.
+Access Profiles can be applied to content types or individual nodes.

 ## Installation